 Even as John Kerry spoke to the press, communal tensions between Muslims and Hindus had gripped Northwestern India’s Saharanpur, where Eid was being celebrated, as the media put it, “under the shadows of guns.”
 When Kerry first laid eyes on Modi, the small inner monologue in Kerry’s mind might have sounded like this.
 Kerry (in his head to Modi): “Well guys, we will forget what you do to Muslims, Christians, Buddhists, Dalits, leftists, women, dissenters and students here in India, if you forget what we do in Afghanistan and Iraq.”
 You see: friendship that is based on ties of profit is limited by its very nature.
 It is myopic.
 One learns to forget the crime and criminality of one’s friends.

-Editor’s Notes: Photographs three, six, eight and nine by Chris JL.
+Editor’s Notes: Imtiaz Akhtar is the author of Kafka Sutra, a collection of short stories.
+Photographs three, six, eight and nine by Chris JL.
 Photographs four and seven from Al Jazeera English.
 Photographs one and ten from U.S Department of State.
 Photograph two (caricature) by Donkey Hotey.
 Photograph five from Narendra Modi photo-stream.